ara-ara/ansible-iis/README.md

    * create_pools currently defines four pools for each site to handle different .Net and 32/64bit applications
    * create_virtual_dirs create any defined virtual directories
    * create_apps create individual web apps

+**A Caveat**

+The Windows modules for Ansible or less supported than Unix modules since Ansible was developed for managing Unix based systems primarily.
+This means there are some workarounds that are required to get the necessary functionality out of this playbook.
+1. There is no native git module.
+Git commands must be run as part of the win_command module to get this functionality.
+2. The win_iis_webapplication module does not handle apps that are nested in virtual directories.
+To accommodate this, a helper script is copied to the remote server that converts existing directories into IIS web applications by using one of the Web Administration cmdlets provided by Microsoft.